Flickdm/tianocore-wiki.github.io/reference/specs-standards/Capsule-Based-System-Firmware-Update-DSC-FDF.md

 !endif
 ```

-Update BdsDxe.inf `<LibraryClasses>` section to use the PKCS7 based FMP Authentication Library
+Update BdsDxe.inf `` section to use the PKCS7 based FMP Authentication Library
 from the `SecurityPkg`.
 If `CAPSULE_ENABLE` is `FALSE`, then use the Null FMP Authentication Library.
 If `CAPSULE_ENABLE` is `TRUE`, then add the EsrtDxe module, the SystemFirmwareUpdateDxe module,
 and the UEFI Application CapsuleApp to the `[Components]` section.  **NOTE:** The example below uses a